brunamaria18/brunamaria18-/README.md

-bruna maria 3F
+bruna maria
-Olá, sou aluna do Henrique Morato, estou no 3 Ano do ensino Medio
+Olá, sou aluna do Henrique Morato, estou no 3 Ano F do ensino Medio.